May 19, 2023

 To create an mTLS certificate, follow the steps below.

-- Select one of the options for connecting to the API, depending on your circumstance.
+- Select one of the options for connecting to the API, depending on your circumstances.

 Via Our Technology Partners: Connecting via technology partner integrations doesn't require an mTLS certificate.
 To learn more about partner integrations, contact your local sales team.